 The Ralts looked up at me, pointing to itself and said, “Raaalts?”

 Getting used to the world of Hoenn wasn’t easy.
-Took me weeks just to get used to walking everywhere.
-And I quickly began to regret signing up for the Zubat Harassment Conga.
+Took me days to stop reverting from Japanese to English, weeks just to get used to walking everywhere, and months to get used to people calling me Shiko Jin, which is what my Trainer Card said my name was.
+I also quickly began to regret signing up for the Zubat Harassment Conga.
 Anytime AJ and I were outside during the night we’d be attacked.
 Sometimes twice a night if we were someplace near the caves they called home, but they were always there.
 The little differences were also a hassle.
 The Japanese style toilets took a bit of getting used too, especially in the small towns.
 The lack of familiar foods too.
 And the prices.
 Arceus Christ, the prices.
 I took up challenge fighting just to make ends meet.
 Picked up some nice gear along the way, but I wasn’t trying to complete the Dex or anything.

 I was hunting for specific Mon and trying to level AJ into a lean, mean, fighting machine.
 Picked up a Poochyena because they’re cute, and a Zigzagoon for pretty much the same reason, plus they can use Surf and Cut and Rocksmash when they level up, but I wanted my favorites, and I was going to find them.
 I made a list, half from memory, half from the picture files and notes from back home.
 I wasn’t certain things would be the same, but I was pretty certain most things would be.
 I needed an Abra.
 I needed a Magikarp.
 I needed an Aron.
 I wanted a Zangoose.
 I wanted a Bagon and a Beldum… and I wanted the Regis.
 Didn’t know if I could get them… or any of the legendaries, but I was going to try.
 Especially if I could get Rayquaza or Deoxys.
 I had ten years.
 And nothing better to do with my time.